 And not many days after, the younger son gathered all together, journeyed to a far country, and there wasted his possessions with prodigal living.
 But when he had spent all, there arose a severe famine in that land and he began to be in want.
 Luke 15:13-14

 Once an individual decides that a godly lifestyle isn’t for them, they will usually leave “not many days” after they are able.
 This is another painful stab in the heart of the father.
 As soon as the son got the cash he split!
 Notice the wise father doesn’t argue and try to keep his son home.
 He knew that the Lord would have to break him of this “give me spirit”.

 Jesus says he went into a far country.
 Your lost loved ones might only be across town or they could be across the country but they usually go far from the way they were raised.
 Some of the wildest sinners on earth are those who were raised in church, around the things of God.
-However, we see his emotions and “give me” heart caused him to waste his possessions as he tried to fill his life with everything but God.
+However, we see his “give me” heart caused him to waste his possessions, as he tried to fill his life with everything but God.
 This intense lifestyle usually ends up this way.
 Because the conviction is usually much greater with those who knew the ways of God, they have to work harder to quench the conviction.
 This results in them spending more than they have to, to fill not only the void they have in their lives, but now they have to silence the conviction they feel.
 This often leaves even the wealthiest people in the world financially and emotionally bankrupt.
 Soon after, we see a famine came to his life and he really begins to understand what it means to be in want.

 They Will Often Join Themselves to the Wrong People

 Then he went and joined himself to a citizen of that country, and he sent him into his fields to feed swine.
 Luke 15:15